-Relevant Coursework (optional)

-Students who have taken courses related to a targeted job may choose to highlight these courses.

-Experimental Engineering; Engineering Design; Advanced Systems Engineering

-Honors and Awards (if applicable)

-Honors and awards are part of your education.
+Relevant Coursework (optional) Students who have taken courses related to a targeted job may choose to highlight these courses.
+Experimental Engineering; Engineering Design; Advanced Systems Engineering Honors and Awards (if applicable) Honors and awards are part of your education.
 If these are not self-explanatory, describe them.

-Harvey Mudd College Scholarship 20xx-20xx; National Merit Scholar 20xx-20xx

-Study Abroad Experiences (if applicable)

-Students who have taken courses related to a targeted job may choose to highlight courses taken while abroad.

-Summer Abroad Program, 20xx, University of London
+Harvey Mudd College Scholarship 20xx-20xx; National Merit Scholar 20xx-20xx Study Abroad Experiences (if applicable) Students who have taken courses related to a targeted job may choose to highlight courses taken while abroad.
+Summer Abroad Program, 20xx, University of London Skills (mandatory) List hard skills here.

-Skills (mandatory)

-List hard skills here.
 This means technical: operating systems, hardware platforms, programming languages, software applications.
 Include certificates or mastery in technical equipment.
-Always qualify your knowledge base with words such as proficient, knowledgeable, familiar.
-For foreign languages skills, use level such as fluent, bilingual/conversant, speak, read, write, translate and interpret documents, as needed.
+Qualify your knowledge base with words such as "proficient," "knowledgeable," "familiar."
+For foreign languages skills, use descriptive language like "fluent," "bilingual/conversant," "speak," "read," "write," "translate" and can interpret documents.
 If you have a longer list of skills, you may want to create subsections.
+Try to use key words from the specific light description.
 Proficient in Microsoft Office; knowledgeable of C++, MATLAB; conversant in Spanish.